phanx-wow/LibRealmInfo/README.md

 ﻿LibRealmInfo
 ===============

-World of Warcraft library to provide information about realms.
+Library to provide information about realms.

 If you only need to know the names of realms connected to the player's current realm, you should just use [GetAutoCompleteRealms](http://wowpedia.org/API_GetAutoCompleteRealms) instead of this library.